HariSekhon/DevOps-Bash-tools/README.md

 - `kustomize_parse_helm_charts.sh` - parses the [Helm](https://helm.sh/) charts from one or more `kustomization.yaml` files into TSV format for further shell pipe processing
 - `kustomize_install_helm_charts.sh` - installs the [Helm](https://helm.sh/) charts from one or more `kustomization.yaml` files the old fashioned Helm CLI way so that tools like [Nova](https://github.com/FairwindsOps/nova) can be used to detect outdated charts (used in [Kubernetes-configs](https://github.com/HariSekhon/Kubernetes-configs) repo's [CI](https://github.com/HariSekhon/Kubernetes-configs/actions/workflows/nova.yaml))
 - `kustomize_materialize.sh` - recursively materializes all `kustomization.yaml` to `kustomization.materialized.yaml` in the same directories for scanning with tools like [Pluto](https://github.com/FairwindsOps/pluto) to detect deprecated API objects inherited from embedded Helm charts.
 Parallelized for performance
-- `pluto_detect_kustomize_materialize.sh` - recursively materializes all `kustomization.yaml` as above and calls `pluto detect-files -d .` in each directory to work around [this issue](https://github.com/FairwindsOps/pluto/issues/444)
+- `pluto_detect_kustomize_materialize.sh` - recursively materializes all `kustomization.yaml` as above and runs [Pluto](https://github.com/FairwindsOps/pluto) on each directory to work around [this issue](https://github.com/FairwindsOps/pluto/issues/444)
+- `pluto_detect_kubectl_dump_objects.sh` - dumps all live Kubernetes objects to /tmp all can run [Pluto](https://github.com/FairwindsOps/pluto) to detect deprecated API objects on the cluster from any source
 - see also Google Kubernetes Engine scripts in the [GCP - Google Cloud Platform](https://github.com/HariSekhon/DevOps-Bash-tools/#gcp---google-cloud-platform) section above
 - see also the [Kubernetes configs](https://github.com/HariSekhon/Kubernetes-configs) repo